Gjloz009/data-engineering-and-mlops-project/README.md

 ## 1. Objective
 <p align="justify">
-This project aims to create a Machine Learning Operations environment for processing and analyzing data from the Federal Telecommunications Institute of México. this environment also consider the ingestion and pre-processing of the information
+This project aims to create a Machine Learning Operations environment for processing and analyzing data from the Federal Telecommunications Institute of México. this environment also consider the ingestion and pre-processing of the information.
 </p>

 You can take a look of the information about ift and the source of the files